-We are an independent aircraft leasing company with total assets of \$41.0 billion, primarily consisting of 998 owned aircraft as of June 30, 2017.
+We are an independent aircraft leasing company with total assets of \$41.0 billion, primarily consisting of 982 owned aircraft as of September 30, 2017.
 Our ordinary shares are listed on the New York Stock Exchange (AER).
-Pursuant to our migration from the Netherlands to Ireland, we moved our headquarters and executive officers from Amsterdam to Dublin, effective as of February 1, 2016.
-We continue to have offices in Amsterdam, Los Angeles, Shannon, Fort Lauderdale, Singapore, Shanghai and Abu Dhabi.
+Our headquarters is located in Dublin, and we have offices in Amsterdam, Los Angeles, Shannon, Fort Lauderdale, Singapore, Shanghai and Abu Dhabi.
 We also have representative offices at the world's largest aircraft manufacturers, Boeing in Seattle and Airbus in Toulouse.